Quba Mêrê Dîwanê

 Quba Mêrê Dîwanê is the world's largest Yazidi temple.
 It is located in the Armenian village of Aknalich, in the province of Armavir, where the Yezidis are the largest minority.
 The village of Aknalich is located 35 kilometers west of Yerevan, the capital of Armenia.
+The village also contains the former Soviet Union’s first Yazidi temple, Ziyarat, erected in 2012.
+The symbolism of Ziyarat and Aknalich’s new temple, Quba Mêrê Dîwanê, roughly translated as 'All Will Come Together', has only increased since the Sinjar massacre, noted Khdr Hajoian, vice president of the Yazidi National Union, a Yerevan-based organization.

+Architecture and symbolism

 The temple was opened in September 2019 and the opening ceremony was attended by the Deputy Prime Minister of Armenia and other Armenian officials.

+It is built of both Armenian granite and Iranian marble.
 The temple is 25 metres high and consists of seven domes surrounding a central, arched roof, and houses a seminary and museum.
 The temple is dedicated to the angel Melek Taus and the Seven Angels of Yazidi theology.
+Malak-Tawus is the most important character of the Yazidi Holy Triad.
+He dominates all major and minor divinities of the pantheon.
+Malak-Tawus is, in fact, the essence, the raison d'etre, of the religion of the Yazidis.
+In a variant of the Yazidi Symbol of Faith he is featured directly after Xwade.

 The highest dome and the other seven surrounding ones symbolize the angels and are adorned with golden suns.
 The design is heavily inspired by Lalish in northern Iraq, the holiest temple of the Yazidis and a site of pilgrimage.
 Adjacent to the temple is a Yazidi cemetery.
 In a statue park opposite the temple are a statue of Nobel Prize winner Nadia Murad, a statue honouring Andranik Ozanian, an Armenian military commander who fought the Ottomans in the late 1880s, and an Armenian apostolic cross intertwined with the Yazidi sun, signifying religious harmony.
+Ethnographer Hranoush Kharatian, the former head of the Armenian government’s department for minority affairs, sees the project as part of a broader Yazidi attempt to institutionalize their faith, establishing a spiritual center for the country’s Yazidis for the first time.

+Funding

-Funded by an Armenian Yazidi living in Russia, Mirza Sloian, Quba Mêrê Dîwanê was built just a few meters away from Ziarat, Armenia's first Yazidi temple established in 2012.
+Funded by an Armenian Yazidi living in Russia, Mirza Sloyan, Quba Mêrê Dîwanê was built just a few meters away from Ziarat, Armenia's first Yazidi temple established in 2012.
 The temple is designed by Artak Ghulyan, one of Armenia's most prolific architects of religious buildings.
+Ghulyan is, in fact, better known for his work on Armenian Apostolic churches.
+He designed Moscow’s new Armenian cathedral and has built over 20 churches for many of Armenia’s big names, including a cathedral in Abovyan financed by oligarch and politician Gagik Tsarukian.